 Point’s influence continued to expand after his death with the posthumous publication of Ma Gastronomie.
 This thought-provoking publication has long been thought of as a must-read for current and aspiring chefs.

 There’s no denying that France paved the way for culinary greatness, but there have also long been signs of greatness across the pond.

 It didn’t take long for elevated culinary concepts to reach the US, where they quickly received a distinctively American spin.
 Key developments that played into our national conception of culinary arts include:

 Boston Cooking School

-Founded by the Women’s Education Association of Boston, this influential institution was originally modeled after London’s National School of Cookery.
-The goal was to instruct not only those who hoped to earn a living cooking, but also women looking to benefit from applying high-level culinary techniques in their own homes.
+Founded by the Women’s Education Association of Boston, this influential institution was initially modeled after London’s National School of Cookery.
+The goal was to instruct not only those who hoped to earn a living cooking but also women looking to benefit from applying high-level culinary techniques in their own homes.
 Many of the nation’s most notable early chefs were trained there, including the renowned Fannie Farmer.

 While written cooking guides have been traced back to multiple ancient societies, these were not commonplace until the invention of the printing press.
 They also rose in popularity as more people sought a taste of high society.

 Cookbooks were prominent for quite some time in Britain and the Netherlands before they made their mark across the pond.
 Following the American Revolution, the first known cookbook was released by Amelia Simmons.
 Known as American Cookery, this differed from British publications in that it used local vernacular and focused on ingredients readily available in the US.
 Hence, its distinction by the Library of Congress as one of the Books That Shaped America.